 Dr Mathilde Touvier is a Research Director at INSERM, principal investigator of the NutriNet-Santé cohort.
 She is the Director of the Nutritional Epidemiology Research Team, EREN (U1153 Inserm / U1125 Inrae / Cnam / Sorbonne Paris Nord University).

-She coordinates researches on the associations between nutrition and disease risk in primary prevention (e.g. PI of a European Research Council ERC Consolidator Grant 2020-2025 and of several projects funded by the French National Cancer Institute).
-In particular she coordinates an extended research program on the impact of industrial food, food additives and food processing on health.
+She coordinates researches on the associations between nutrition and disease risk in primary prevention (eg PI of a European Research Council Consolidator Grant 2020–25 and of several projects funded by the French National Cancer Institute).
+In particular she coordinates an extended research programme on the impact of industrial food, food additives and food processing on health.

-She is an author (/co-author) of >300 publications in peer-reviewed international journals.
-She is expert in several workshops at the French National Cancer Institute (INCa), French Agency for Food, Environmental and Occupational Health & Safety (ANSES), European Commission (EU DG Health and Food Safety), Ministry of Health (PNNS), French Ministry of Higher Education and Research (France 2030 steering committee), Global Burden of Disease, and member of the Scientific Committee of the International Agency for Research on Cancer (WHO-IARC).
+She is an author/co-author of >300 publications in peer-reviewed international journals.
+She is expert in several workshops at the French National Cancer Institute (INCa), French Agency for Food, Environmental and Occupational Health & Safety (ANSES), European Commission (EU DG Health and Food Safety), Ministry of Health (PNNS), French Ministry of Higher Education and Research (France 2030 steering committee), Global Burden of Disease, and member of the Scientific Committee of WHO-IARC.

 Shalini Jayasekar Zürn is a senior advocacy manager with the Union for International Cancer Control (UICC).
 She is a biologist by training and has extensive experience on the issues of access to medicines.

-Emily S. Tonorezos, MD, MPH, serves as Director of the Office of Cancer Survivorship, part of the Division of Cancer Control and Population Sciences at the National Cancer Institute (NCI).
+Emily Tonorezos serves as Director of the Office of Cancer Survivorship, part of the Division of Cancer Control and Population Sciences at the National Cancer Institute (NCI).